 • What are the legal implications of this system?
 Does the contractor work for the company or the client?
 Who could be sued in the event of non-payment?

 Professional management of the company's cash flow will mean that there is little to be gained in implementing 'pay when paid' policies.

 Decisions on the repayment of shareholder loans is a strategic decision akin to dividend policy.
 Shareholders should never endanger the viability of the company, and therefore make any payments in pursuit of the company's long-term objectives.

 If you are interested in setting a stronger and more prosperous future for you and your company, then talk with me about the many ways I can work with you to grow revenue, improve cash flow health, increase profits and business value.

-If you would like to discuss your business growth needs please contact me here.
-A ProfitPlus PlanningCLUB combines creating a business plan, business coaching, advice, interactive software and business tools to help you through your business planning process simply and effectively.
-The interactive two-day workshop will result in an outstanding 5 year business plan to help you develop and plan your business for success, giving you higher profits, greater cash flow and increased value.
+If you would like to discuss your cash flow, business planning and growth needs please contact me here.
+ProfitPlus are experts in business planning and business growth.
+We offer unique services that combine creating a business plan coupled with business coaching programmes such as our 90-day PlanningCLUB’s - ideal for Covid-19 times, find the profit and maximise your cash flow programmes.
+We provide interactive planning and business tools to help you through your business planning process simply and effectively.
+Our two-day (online) planning workshops result in outstanding 1 or 5-year business plans, created in just one or two days, to help you develop and plan your business for success, giving you higher profits (and more salary), more time away from the business, greater cash flow and increased value.